MazeMap/URL-API/URL-API.md

 * `zlevel` override default floor level.
 * `wheelzoom` specifies whether zooming by scrolling is enabled
 * `sharemode` specifies the behaviour of the share map button in the app header
-* `positioning` if set to 'disabled', allows for disabling the "find my location" functionality
+* `positioning` if set to 'disabled', allows for disabling the "find my location" functionality.
+If set to `true`, it will auto-start the positioning.
+* `bearing` specifies a view rotation in degrees from north.